dgroomes/junit-playground/README.md

 * DONE Migrate the Java _Early Access_ example to <https://github.com/dgroomes/gradle-playground> because it is really a Gradle thing not a JUnit thing.
 * Split into sub-projects.
 In particular, there should be a 'basic' example and a 'junit-standalone' example
-* Migrate to Gradle's Kotlin DSL
+* DONE Migrate to Gradle's Kotlin DSL
 * Remove usage of deprecated Gradle features.
 Use '--warning-mode all' with Gradle to show the individual deprecation warnings